overshard/timestrap/README.md

 Installation
 ------------

 Your system needs to have Python with virtualenv and pip installed.
+If you are using Ubuntu you also need to install `build-essential` and on Mac `Xcode`.
+If you do not want to use postgres or have a problem building because of `psycopg2` remove that from your `requirements.txt` before `pip install`.

     virtualenv .venv
     source .venv/bin/activate